AngryCarrot789/MemoryEngine360/README.md

 ![](rider64_2025-04-27_22.07.31.png)

 ## Scanning
-Enter a value in the `Value` field, select the data type you wish to scan for (e.g. Byte, Int32, String), then below that, you can specify search options such as the `Scan Type` (match equal values, less than, between and more), and string type (ASCII, UTF32, etc.)
+- Enter a value in the `Value` field
+- Select the data type you wish to scan for (e.g. Byte, Int32, String)
+- Specify search options such as the `Scan Type` (match equal values, less than, between and more), and string type (ASCII, UTF32, etc.)

 Then, specify a start address in the `Memory Scanning Options` panel and also how many bytes you want to read (default is `0x10000000` or 256MB).

-You can also click the little green table button to open a dialog, which lets you select a memory region to scan.
+On supported consoles, you can click the little green table button to open a dialog, which lets you select a memory region to scan.
 Click any of the column headers to sort them (e.g. sort by region size and look for the bigger ones; that's where the games usually are, usually after base address 0x80000000)

 ![](MemEngine360-DesktopUI_2025-04-27_22.02.37.png)

-- DEBUG PAUSE will freeze the xbox during scan (speeds up scan and useful if you don't want values to change during scan).
+- DEBUG PAUSE will freeze the console during scan (speeds up scan and useful if you don't want values to change during scan).
+Only works on consoles supporting freezing (including Xbox 360)
-- Scan Memory Pages will scan the console's memory regions rather than blindly scan the entire search range
+- Scan Memory Pages will scan the console's memory regions rather than blindly scan the entire search range.
+Only works on consoles supporting memory region querying (including Xbox 360)
 - Align... code explains it better: `for (addr = start; addr < end; addr += align) /* scan addr */`

 ### First Scan